shawn-lindberg/sandman/README.md

 # Sandman

 Sandman is a device that is intended to assist people, particularly those with disabilities, in using hospital style beds.
 Therefore, it is not just software, but a combination of both software and hardware.
 The software is primarily designed to enable controlling a bed by voice.
 However, work is also underway on providing analytics of usage through a web interface.
 Currently the software is intended to be run on a Raspberry Pi, and is primarily developed on a Raspberry Pi 4.

+Sandman has a Discord server to support our community.
+You can join it here: [Sandman Discord](https://discord.gg/XBYtSAXK2B)

 ## Installation